leightonllc/CSCI3260/Assignment 2/readme.md

 Bonus Task (20%)

 Load more complex models and map other textures onto them to form a meaningful scene as you like.
-(10%) -- Cages for the scene
+(10%) -- Penguin spaceship with iron texture
 Use different types of lighting sources to make meaningful scenes, such as the combination of Pointlight, Spotlight, etc. (10%)
 -- Red lights
 Shadow mapping on the complex models.
 (10%)